ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance.md

 To release the components that you ordered in a VMware vCenter Server instance, delete the instance.

 When you delete a vCenter Server instance, the following components are released sequentially:
-1. All deployed services
+1. (NSX-V only) All deployed services
-2. Support and Services fee
+2. The Support and Services fee for NSX-V instances or the Support fee for NSX-V instances.
 3. VMware product licenses
 4. ESXi servers
 5. Subnets